Home Articles Top 10 Iconic Buildings by Zaha Hadid

 Wangjing SOHO by Zaha Hadid

-As Hadid’s first built project, the Vitra Fire Station announced her radical architectural vision.
-Composed of sharp, angular planes, the building captures a sense of frozen motion and controlled tension.
-Although more linear than her later works, it remains a key project that established her reputation for pushing conceptual boundaries into built form.
+As Hadid’s first built project, the Vitra Fire Station announced her radical architectural vision and played a crucial role in building Zaha Hadid’s career.
+Completed in 1993 after 16 years of unbuilt designs, this structure composed of sharp, angular planes captures a sense of frozen motion and controlled tension.
+The exposed concrete walls and pointed roof reflect the early deconstructivist principles that would evolve into her later curvilinear style.
+Although more linear than her subsequent works, it remains a key project that established her reputation for pushing conceptual boundaries into built form.
+Today, it serves as an exhibition space for Vitra’s furniture collection.

 Vitra Fire Station by Zaha Hadid, Credit: Christian Richters